Vet Tech Internships & Externships Guide (2026)

 Veterinary Technician Internship – San Diego Zoo Global

 San Diego Zoo Global offers a veterinary technician internship program for students looking to make a career in exotic animal medicine.
 Interns work under the supervision of veterinary technicians and staff vets.
-They assist in day-to-day care of animals in the hospital, as well as gain experience with anaesthesia, preventive medical care, radiology, and animal restraint.
-They are also responsible for preparing for and cleaning up after procedures.
+They assist in day-to-day care of animals in the hospital, as well as helping to create and implement ways to promote species-specific natural behavior.
+They will learn the care requirements of specific wildlife species while also learning about conservation.

 • Location: San Diego Zoo Global (San Diego, California)

-• Who Should Apply: Graduates looking for experience with exotic animal medicine
+• Who Should Apply: Graduates looking for experience with wildlife care and conservation

 Veterinary Technician Internship – Texas A&M University